Hypergraph $p$-Laplacians and Scale Spaces: Introduction

 \section{Introduction}

-Methods for data analysis and simulation of information propagation have strongly benefited from using graph structures in the past, and the modeling with PDEs on graphs including graph $p$-Laplacians and associated flow became a standard tool for analyzing graph structures and dynamics on such.
-Traditional graphs can however capture only \textit{pairwise interactions} of individuals and thus are unable to directly model group relationships, which are relevant e.g. in social networks.
+Methods for image processing, data analysis and simulation of information propagation have strongly benefited from using graph structures in the past, and the modeling with PDEs on graphs including graph $p$-Laplacians and associated flow became a standard tool for analyzing graph structures and dynamics on such (cf. \cite{elmoataz2015p,solomon2015,stankovic2019}).
+Those are carried on in machine learning in the concept of graph neural networks, again closely related to models for information flow on networks (cf. \cite{DiGiovanni}).
+Traditional graphs can however capture only \textit{pairwise interactions} of individuals, objects, or pixels in images and thus are unable to directly model group relationships, which are relevant e.g. in social networks or image patches.
 In order to mitigate for this problem we propose to apply a more general structure, namely a \textbf{hypergraph} with which it is straightforward to encode group interactions.
-Here we adopt the definition of oriented hypergraphs, whose hyperarcs (generalizing edges) can have more than one ingoing and more than one outgoing vertex.
+Here, we adopt the definition of oriented hypergraphs, whose hyperarcs (generalizing edges) can have more than one ingoing and more than one outgoing vertex.
+For this structure there is a natural way to define gradients, and we use a scaling which preserves the axiom that the gradient of a constant function on the vertices vanishes.
+Via a definition of adjoint we can then obtain a divergence operator and a Laplacian.
+Additionally, we investigate the case of unoriented hypergraphs, in which so-called hyperedges do not have an orientation, i.e., no destinction between outgoing and ingoing vertices.
+In contrast to traditional edges in graphs, here the number of vertices per hyperedge is not limited by two.
+For this type of hypergraph, we introduce two possible Laplacian operators, one which is gradient-based and one via an averaging operator.